-- a minimum of grades BBC in three A levels one of which comes from a relevant subject area such in the arts, humanities or social sciences (or a minimum of 112 UCAS points from an equivalent Level 3 qualification in relevant art and design subjects) plus a portfolio review
+- a minimum of grades BBC in three A levels one of which comes from a relevant subject area such in the arts, humanities or social sciences (or a minimum of 112 UCAS points from an equivalent Level 3 qualification in relevant art and design subjects)

 We encourage applications from international/EU students with equivalent qualifications.
 We also accept mature students with diverse backgrounds and experiences.

 Suitable applicants living in the UK will be invited to a portfolio interview.
 Applicants living outside the UK will be required to submit a portfolio of work via email.

 If you do not have traditional qualifications or cannot meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the Art and Design Extended Degree (with Foundation Year).